Treating tonsil cancer

 Staging is a way of describing the size of cancer and how far it has grown.
 We have information about treatment for early and advanced cancer.
 Your doctor will tell you more about the stage of your cancer and the treatment you will have.

-There is an increase in the number of tonsil cancers that are related to a virus called human papilloma virus (HPV).
+An increase in the number of tonsil cancers are related to a virus called human papilloma virus (HPV) Open a glossary item.
 The stage of your cancer depends on whether your cancer cells contain the HPV or not.
+However, this doesn’t affect your treatment.
+There is not enough evidence to change someone’s treatment based on whether or not they have HPV.

 Early stage tonsil cancer

-Early tonsil cancer means a tumour that is small and is contained within the tonsil.
+Early tonsil cancer means a tumour Open a glossary item that is small and contained within the tonsil.

 You might have either:

-• surgery to remove the cancer and some of the lymph nodes in your neck or
+• surgery to remove the cancer and some of the lymph nodes Open a glossary item in your neck or

 • radiotherapy to the throat and neck

-You might need radiotherapy or chemoradiotherapy after surgery if your doctor thinks there is a high risk that your cancer will come back.
-Chemoradiotherapy means you have chemotherapy and radiotherapy together.
+If your doctor thinks there is a high risk that your cancer will come back, you might need:

 Locally advanced and advanced tonsil cancer

-This means the tonsil cancer has grown outside the tonsils to nearby tissue (locally advanced).
-Or it has spread to other parts of the body (advanced).
+Locally advanced tonsil cancer means the cancer has grown outside the tonsils to nearby tissue.
+Advanced tonsil cancer means it has spread to other parts of the body.

 You might have: